Midlife Sidequests & Hong Kong Clarity

 The knowledge that there are multi-lingual animals in the world makes my soul smile…

-And perhaps by divine intervention (or the universe finally getting tired of watching me do the most), while waiting to board my flight back to Bangkok, I once again spent money without calculating the exchange rate, ultimately and unintentionally laying the first bricks of my new foundation.
-Spending $40+ each on Take Your Own Advice by Jeffrey Marsh and The Daily Laws by Robert Greene became the catalyst I needed to finally create a bit of structure in my routines, and maybe, just maybe, start getting my shit together.
-For real this time.
+And perhaps by divine intervention (or the universe finally getting tired of watching me do the most), while waiting to board my flight back to Bangkok, I spent money without calculating the exchange rate for the last time, unintentionally, yet ultimately laying the first bricks of my new foundation.
+I spent $40+ each on Take Your Own Advice by Jeffrey Marsh and The Daily Laws by Robert Greene, and by God or by Buddha, I will get my money’s worth.

 featured gear